The-Marcy-Lab-School/se-unit-7/lesson-9-ORM_Libraries/practice/practice-set-instructions.md

 - `cd sequelize-practice`
 - `git init`

-2. Create a .gitignore file in the root of your project that contains the following:

-    ```
-    node_modules
-    *.log
-    .DS_Store
-    ```

-3. Build out a simple express application:
+2. Build out a simple express application:
     a. `npm init`
     b. `index.js` has been created for you.
 It sets up and express app with some middleware.

-4. Install nodemon
+3. Install nodemon
     a. run the command `npm install nodemon --save-dev`
     b. open the `package.json` and this key/value pair to the `scripts{}` object:
     "start": "nodemon [input the path to your index.js]"

     Now once you npm start your project, new file changes will auto-restart your project, instead of you having to do it manually.

-5. Check that your server is running
+4. Check that your server is running
     a. run `npm start`
     b. go to localhost:3000 in your browser
     c. you should see a blank screen with **Cannot GET/**

     **This would be a great time to make a git commit!**

-6. Install Sequelize and the Command Line Interface
+5. Install Sequelize and the Command Line Interface
     a. run the command `npm install sequelize pg pg-hstore`
     b. run the command `npm install --save-dev sequelize-cli`
     c. open the `package.json` and this key/value pair to the `scripts{}` object: